 - Casual chic Many couples are ditching the rigid formalities of a traditional affair for a more casual, fluid event that encourages guests to relax and enjoy.
 This includes rustic seating arrangements for the ceremony from hay bales to milk crates to wooden pallets.
-Informal dining options are also being encouraged, with open smorgasbords and
+Informal dining options are also being encouraged, with open smorgasbords and alternative

 - Metallic palettes Your wedding is your time to shine.
 And shine you will with metallic colour schemes featuring silver, gold and gunmetal hues that add sparkle and sophistication to your celebrations.

 Every bride is beautiful on her wedding day.
 A major part of being a beautiful bride is feeling comfortable and confident in your choices and this includes your wedding makeup.
 If you're normally a fresh-faced gal then chances are you may not feel entirely at ease with a full face of heavy bridal makeup.
 Similarly if your signature look is fire engine lips and you opt for soft pastel shades on your big day you could feel naked or underdone.

 We're not saying don't experiment with your wedding makeup, as after all if you can't be brave on your wedding day then when can you?
 But just remember to let your true self shine through - as this is the essence of real beauty.

 Makeup for bohemian brides

 If you consider a tinted sunscreen and a lick of mascara your complete beauty regime, chances are the full regiment of bridal makeup may leave you feeling like an overdressed clown.
 To avoid this circus